Lab 4 - IR generation

 call void @__print_int(i32 %0)

-showing that the value stored at %a
+showing that the value stored at %a has been read into %0

-and then passed to function print_int
+and then passed to function print_int.

 The following code